snowjak88/citylab/README.md

-# jCity
+# city-lab

-A [libGDX](https://libgdx.com/) tech-demo.
-Eventually intended to implement a city-building game with an emphasis on logistics.
+At present, it's little more than a [libGDX](https://libgdx.com/)-based isometric tech-demo.
+Eventually intended to implement a city-building game with an emphasis on logistics and minimizing transportation-costs.

 At present, this gives you: